 In order to enhance its research, Glass Lewis has partnered with certain third-party providers of data who directly deliver to Glass Lewis information in various categories.
-For example, Glass Lewis sources executive compensation and peer group data from Diligent Intel, company performance data from S&P Capital IQ, cybersecurity information from BitSight, and ESG data from Sustainalytics, ESG Book, CDP, the Transition Pathway Initiative, and the Center for Political Accountability.
+For example, Glass Lewis sources company performance data from S&P Capital IQ, cybersecurity information from BitSight, and ESG data from Sustainalytics, ESG Book, the Sustainability Accounting Standards Board, the Transition Pathway Initiative, and the Center for Political Accountability.
 As disclosed in Glass Lewis reports and methodology documents, some, but not all, of this third-party information may be used by Glass Lewis as part of the basis for a voting recommendation.
-Other external, third-party data or information (e.g., newspaper articles from reputable sources, summaries of regulations, etc.) is generally identified and referenced in the relevant report when included in the analysis and may also be disclosed in Glass Lewis' voting guidelines or other methodology disclosures.
+Other external, third-party data or information (e.g., newspaper articles from reputable sources, summaries of regulations, etc.) is generally identified and referenced in the relevant report when included in the analysis and may also be disclosed in Glass Lewis' voting quidelines or other methodology disclosures.